winkapp/clc/README.md

 This simple tool automates the tedious task of creating configurations for running your containers on vanilla CoreOS clusters in development and production.

+## installation

+If you are new to Go, Make sure your GOPATH is set, and that the GOPATH/bin folder is included in your PATH.
+For more details read [this](https://golang.org/doc/code.html#GOPATH).
+Once that is taken care of, just do this:

+    go get github.com/winkapp/clc

 ## usage

 The clc utility has three commands and two flags.
 All of the rest of the options are set through a configuration file.
 The format for using clc is: